 What Is Roaming and Why Do Travellers Still Use It?

 Roaming is when your mobile network connects you to a partner network in another country.
+Your home carrier establishes this connection by linking you to its partner networks abroad, and roaming charges are determined by these agreements.
 You keep using your regular SIM, but the calls, texts, and data are billed at international rates.

 Still, people use it out of habit.
 It feels “safe.”
 It’s familiar.
 And for many, it seems easier than exploring new options — even if it costs more in the long run.